slisovski/invMovement/Readme.md

-**NOTE!** The functions of the `{invMovement}` package have already been used and results have been published (e.g. Sander et al. (2021), Lisovski, Gosbell, et al. (2020)), I consider them in development.
-The theoretical concept behind the functions seems correct, however, especially the multi-core performance is not optimal and could be improved by e.g. using the future framework in R.
+**NOTE!** The functions of the `{invMovement}` package have already been used and results have been published (e.g. Sander et al. (2021), Lisovski, Gosbell, et al. (2020)).
+Still, I consider them in development.
+The theoretical concept behind the functions seems correct, however, especially the multi-core performance is not optimal and could be improved e.g. using the `{future}` framework in R.

 ## Installation